ceciliajs/visual-inspection-react-app/README.md

 ### Dashboard.js

-- This component creates a "GET" request to the dataset and then uses the reponse to count the number of failed and passed inspections.
+- This component creates a "GET" request to the dataset and then uses the response to count the number of failed and passed inspections.
 Then, you will create a dashboard from those numbers.

 ### UploadForm.js